nats-io/nats.java/README.md

 ## Building From Source

-The build depends on Gradle, and contains `gradlew` to allow you to compile without installing Gradle first.
+The build depends on Gradle, and contains `gradlew` to simplify the process.
 After cloning, you can build the repository and run the tests with a single command:

 ```bash
 > git clone https://github.com/nats-io/java-nats.git